 We used Google Maps directions from Dillon to Bannack State Park and had no trouble finding it.

-The road is paved nearly all the way to Bannack.
-The short gravel road and parking lot are well maintained.
+The road is paved nearly all the way to Bannack and the short gravel road and parking lot are well maintained.
 Our minivan had no trouble.

 Where to Stay

-There is also two campgrounds in Bannack State Park.
-This is by far the closest lodging, with RV and tent sites.
+There are also two campgrounds in Bannack State Park with RV and tent sites.
 A tipi is also available for rent.
 Learn more at http://bannack.org/camping.

 Click the button below to check rates and availability for the FairBridge Express and other hotels in Dillon on TripAdvisor.com.